PoissonJ/notes/datastructures/exam1.md

 Destructors will take care of the features in an object but will not delete the pointer to the object itself.
 That's what the `delete` keyword does.

+The priary benefit of this class over an array list is that you do not have to sepecify a length for the array right off the bat.